 The Town Council of the Town of Amherst, in order to encourage police officers to reside close to Town, and to eliminate undue wear and tear on Town owned vehicles, has a mileage limitation for take home police vehicles.
-Unless other arrangements are made for the benefit of the Town, no officer shall have a take home Police vehicle unless the officer lives within 20 miles of the Town corporate limits.
+Unless other arrangements are made for the benefit of the Town, no officer shall have a take home Police vehicle unless the officer lives within 20 miles of the Town corporate limits OR within Amherst County.